InvManSuite/inventory-app/README.md

 # InventoryApp

-This project is a tool to manage inventory.
+This project is a the web app for a tool to manage inventory.

 ## Installation